 As Rhett tells Scarlett in the movie Gone With the Wind, “Frankly, my dear, I don’t give a damn.”
 (In the book version, there’s no “frankly.”)
 Either way it’s a good line, and you should give a damn about your dialogue.
-Dialogue is crucial to any kind of story—fiction, nonfiction, certainly any kind of script.
+Dialogue is crucial to any kind of story—fiction, nonfiction, any kind of script.
 Bad dialogue can sink it like a hole in the hull, while good dialogue makes a story sail along beautifully.

 Writing great dialogue is tricky.
 Here you’ll learn to write dialogue that sounds lifelike, but is carefully constructed so every line resonates with characterization and meaning.